Pragati2527/IBMHC20/README.md

 The aim of this project is to create an ineractive web based COVID-19 Sentiment Analyser.
 The primary goal is to develop a space where everyone can visualize the impact of COVID-19 on human society in easy and simpler way.This helps to realize how the sentiment of people changes during this time of COVID-19.It will enable visitors to learn impact of COVID-19 by interacting with graphs,maps,charts and other interactive elements as they proceed through the web.
 To develop a twitter sentiment analysis model to understand the following:
-1. Get to know people’s sentiment towards the epidemic
-2. Understand the sentiments of people on govt. decision to extend the lockdown
+_1. Get to know people’s sentiment towards the epidemic_ _2.
+Understand the sentiments of people on govt. decision to extend the lockdown_
 ![ct3](https://user-images.githubusercontent.com/52466713/86532358-ec092800-bee6-11ea-8ce5-2c5c30a80af2.png)

 Twitter and other social media platforms have been bridging the gap between the citizens and government in various countries and are of more prominence in India.
 Sentiment Analysis of posts on twitter is observed to accurately reveal the sentiments.
 Analysing real time posts on twitter in India during Covid-19, could help in identifying the mood of the nation.